 Together, requirements (a) and (b) state that temporal landscapes form the open sets of the Scott topology on the \emph{interval domain} $\ir$, a well-studied topological space in domain theory \cite{Gierz.Keimel.Lawson.Mislove.Scott:2003a}.
 While we will not need any topos or sheaf theory here, we remark that sheaves on $\ir$ form a topos, whose subobject classifier consists precisely of temporal landscapes; this topos is the subject of \cite{schultz2019temporal}.

-\begin{remark} By definition---in particular \cref{def.temp_landscape} (b)---a temporal landscape $L$ does not include its boundary: it is an open set in $\ir$.
-Hence in our examples so far, \cref{eqn.downclosure,eqn.openness}, we've drawn them using a dotted line.
-From now on, e.g.\ in \cref{eqn.roof}, we use the visually simpler convention of drawing them with a solid line. \end{remark}
+\begin{remark} By definition---\cref{def.temp_landscape}(b)---a temporal landscape $L$ does not include its boundary: it is an open set in $\ir$.
+Hence in our examples so far, \cref{eqn.downclosure,eqn.openness}, we have drawn them using a dotted line.
+From now on we use the visually simpler convention of drawing them with a solid line. \end{remark}

-The simplest sort of temporal landscape is that of a \emph{roof}; these form the basis for the topology on $\ir$. \begin{definition} Given a pair $a<b$ in $\rr$, the \emph{roof over $a,b$} is the temporal landscape
+The simplest temporal landscape is that of a \emph{roof}; this form the basis for the topology on $\ir$.